costpocket/costpocket.github.io/content/spec/integrating.md

 ## Development and release flow

 When building and testing the integration, you will be using CostPocket's dev/prelive environment.
-The dev environment applications are hosted in the following addresses:
+Applications are hosted in the following addresses:

 - Dev/Prelive
     - App: (https://app.pre.costpocket.com)